vcmi/vcmi/docs/modders/Difficulty.md

 It's possible to specify bonuses of two types: `globalBonuses` and `battleBonuses`.

 Both are arrays containing any amount of bonuses, each can be described as usual bonus.
-See details in [bonus documenation](Bonus_Format.md).
+See details in [bonus documentation](Bonus_Format.md).

-`globalBonuses` are given to player on the begining and depending on bonus configuration, it can behave diffierently.
+`globalBonuses` are given to player on the beginning and depending on bonus configuration, it can behave diffierently.

 `battleBonuses` are given to player during the battles, but *only for battles with neutral forces*.
 So it won't be provided to player for PvP battles and battles versus AI heroes/castles/garrisons.
 To avoid cumulative effects or unexpected behavior it's recommended to specify bonus `duration` as `ONE_BATTLE`.